 Periodontal disease is a serious condition.When you have this, you have the possibility of having receding gum lines which could result in you losing teeth.
-Periodontal disease is a terrible condition and it’s something which more and more are affected by each and every day.
+Periodontal disease is a terrible condition and needs serious dental help — it’s something which more and more is affected by each and every day.
 However, there are ways to help prevent this and you too can avoid it.
 Read on to find five simple ways to help prevent and avoid periodontal disease.

 Brush Twice a Day

 If you want to avoid periodontal disease it’s important to ensure you brush your teeth regularly.
 It’s important to brush once in the morning and once at night and possibly after a large meal.
 Too many people think that brushing their teeth isn’t important and as long as they brush once a day that’s all that matters.
 Unfortunately, teeth and gums need much more care than that.
 If you want to avoid periodontal disease, you will want to brush regularly and thoroughly.

 Have you ever thought about using dental floss?
 Flossing can make all the difference as it tackles the small food particles brushing misses.
 While brushing can be important, it sometimes can’t pick up every little thing which is why flossing is crucial.
 What’s more, using mouthwash can also be a necessity when it comes to keeping periodontal disease away.
 These are excellent tools and you should never forget them when it comes to fighting against tooth decay and tooth loss. continue reading on http://www.kldaviesperiodontist.com/dental-services-in-north-carolina/